-As a parent you are excited to see the growth and maturity of your child as they go off to college.
+As a parent, you are excited to see the growth and maturity of your child as they go off to college.
 You’ve eagerly answered their phone calls, heard all about their classes and new friends, and seen the credit card bill for ‘wing night’.
 So why not plan a trip to Milledgeville to meet your child’s new hometown, and maybe soak in a long hug too.

-Eggs Benedict at Local Yolkal
+Local Yolkal

 Start the day with brunch at the favorite Local Yolkal Cafe, placed in the heart of downtown Milledgeville.
 No pop tart or cold cereal here, it’s the perfect place for all of your breakfast, brunch, and lunch needs!
 They are famous for their eggs benedict, but have more to offer like cinnamon bun french toast and even mimosas.
 This little cafe is the perfect spot to catch up and eat delicious food.